Harold-Anderson/acfo/README.md

 ## Changes you need to make to use Bun as a build tool and package manager

 Bun is less forgiving than vite and requires explicit configuration of Tailwind and PostCSS.
 Once this is done, the same code can be built using pnpm or bun.
-In addition, I have added a `detect-runtime.js` file that will ensure that vite is bun for the build, not node.
+In addition, I have added a `detect-runtime.js` file that will ensure that vite is using bun for the build, not node.
 It is important to use `bun run --bun` and not `bun run`.
 Please see https://bun.sh/docs/cli/run#bun

 ## How to Build and Deploy with Bun